 Often there are sessions about taking the ACT and SAT, or building an attractive transcript — and those are important; don’t get me wrong — but they are the end game.
 They’re not topics you need to know about when you’re still trying to figure out what to do for 9th grade, hello.

 Well, I think that’s about to change.
 I think the Great Homeschool Conventions people are beginning to see the importance of meeting the needs of parents with kids about to start high school — or already in it.

-In fact, I know of at least ONE of their conventions this year at which there will be three AMAZING sessions all about homeschooling high school — sessions that will answer your fears and your questions, the ones you know about AND the ones you haven’t realized you have yet!
-But more on that later. 🙂
+In fact, I know that ALL of their conventions this year will have at least three AMAZING sessions all about homeschooling high school — sessions that will answer your fears and your questions, the ones you know about AND the ones you haven’t realized you have yet!
+But more on that later. :-)

 For the teen

-One thing that is happening this year at ALL GHC conventions is their Real Faith for the Real World Teen Track.
+One thing that is happening in 2020 at ALL GHC conventions is their Real Faith for the Real World Teen Track.
 This is a series of sessions JUST FOR TEENS, all about things they need to be solidifying in their hearts and minds as they prepare to head out into the real world.